 Is there any better treatment than the Vietnamese sweet corn pudding this summer?
 You can enjoy this sweet corn pudding warm or cold; the sweet, juicy, and crispy flavor of corn makes this dessert appealing.

 Vietnamese sweet corn pudding or Che Bap is simply sweet corn soup.
 However, the texture of this dessert is similar to rice pudding, so it is called “corn pudding” rather than sweet soup.

-Vietnamese sweet corn pudding is your perfect match if you are tracking the dessert that is vegan-friendly, dairy-free, and gluten-free.
-Like other Vietnamese sweet soup, this sweet corn pudding is also served with coconut sauce on top.
+Vietnamese sweet corn pudding is your perfect match if you are tracking a dessert that is dairy-free, vegan-friendly, and gluten-free.
+Like other Vietnamese sweet soups, this sweet corn pudding is also served with coconut sauce on top.

-This fruit cocktail is a Vietnamese variant of “Tub Tim Krop (the Thai dessert), which combines water chestnuts with coconut milk.
-With a lot of refreshing ingredients, this Vietnamese fruit cocktail brings many flavor layers in just one bite.
+This fruit cocktail is why many mistake Vietnamese for Thai cuisine.
+It’s a variant of “Tub Tim Krop”, a Thai dessert with water chestnuts and coconut milk.
+With many refreshing ingredients, this Vietnamese fruit cocktail brings many flavor layers in just one bite.

 It sounds interesting, right?
 Making this dessert is not kind of difficult since you can purchase canned tropical fruits.
 You can choose the fruits to your likings; here are some examples: longans, lychees, toddy palms, ai-yu jelly, jackfruit, grass jelly, tapioca balls, etc.